DrGLDavidson/ACMEresearch/index.md

 {% capture text %}

-Animals show striking variation in behaviour and cognition—within individuals, between individuals, and across species.
+Animals show striking variation in behaviour and cognition, within individuals, between individuals, and across species.
 These traits shape how animals interact with their environment and respond to human-driven change.
 Emerging evidence reveals the gut microbiome as a powerful player in driving this variation.
 We investigate how individual variation in learning, risk-taking, and behavioural flexibility contributes to ecological success, and under what conditions the gut microbiome mediates phenotypic plasticity in response to environmental change.

 {%
   include button.html